-Understanding complex, difficult condemnations, and knowing how to respond to them – and how best to protect his clients’ interests – is the core of Mark’s practice.
+Understanding complex, difficult condemnations, and knowing how to respond to them is the core of Mark’s practice.

 Companies with extensive property holdings are a key part of Mark’s practice.
-His work is nationally-known from a presentation he made to the American Law Institute – American Bar Association in 2007, “What National Companies Need to Know About Condemnation…and what Condemnors Need to Know About National Companies.”
-He represents and advises a leading national discount retailer in eminent domain matters across the country; one of the region’s largest convenience store groups and one of the region’s largest shopping center owners.
-He regularly handles eminent domain matters in Minnesota for three national quick-service restaurant companies, for the nation’s largest self-storage company, and for several large national REITs.
+His work is nationally-known from a presentation he made to the American Law Institute – American Bar Association, “What National Companies Need to Know About Condemnation…and what Condemnors Need to Know About National Companies.”
+He represents and advises a leading national discount retailer in eminent domain matters across the country; one of the nation’s largest convenience store groups and one of the region’s largest multi-family residential owners.
+He regularly handles eminent domain matters in Minnesota for three national quick-service restaurant companies, for one of the nation’s largest self-storage companies, and for several large national REITs.

-Mark has also represented the owners of smaller businesses of all kinds in taking cases involving farms, restaurants, office buildings, shopping centers and apartment buildings, as well as churches, hospitals and specialized agricultural and industrial facilities.
+Mark frequently represents owners of Minnesota businesses whose property is being taken for a public project.
+He has handled takings of all kinds including farms, restaurants, office buildings, and shopping centers, as well as churches, hospitals and specialized agricultural and industrial facilities.

-- Represents numerous owners of properties to be taken for the Southwest Light Rail Transit (SWLRT) project including owners of residential developments, office buildings, industrial properties and development properties.
+- Represents numerous owners of properties taken for the Southwest Light Rail Transit (SWLRT) project including owners of large multi-family residential developments, office buildings, industrial and manufacturing properties and development properties.

-- Represented owner of a full downtown block in eminent domain acquisition for the U.S. Bank Vikings Football Stadium.
+- Represented developer-owner of a second downtown block acquired for U.S. Bank Vikings Football Stadium.
+Award exceeded offer by $3,000,000.

-- Represented owner of a family farm taken for a roadway project.
-The award of $4.75 million exceeded the condemnor’s offer by more than $2 million.
+- Represented owner of a hundred year family farm taken for a roadway project.
+Award exceeded condemnor’s offer by more than $2 million.

 - Represented owner of a downtown Minneapolis office building which lost parking for an expanded bike trail.
-Award of $1.55 million; condemnor’s offer was less than $400,000.
+Award exceeded offer by $1.1 million.

 - Represented owners of lands taken for the new Minnesota Twins Baseball Stadium (with Daniel Rosen, Bruce Malkerson).
-After five weeks of hearings and an award of $23 million, the matter was settled for more than $28 million, $15 million more than the condemnor’s offer before condemnation.
+After five weeks of hearings and an award of $23 million, the matter was settled for $28 million.
+Award exceed offer by $15 million.

 - Represented owners of lands taken for the new Guthrie Theatre along the Mississippi River in Minneapolis.
-The award was more than $5 million; the condemnor’s quick-take was less than $2 million.
+Award exceeded offer by $3 million.